Life is intricately woven, already written, perfectly timed, nothing is random.

 PARANORMAL TRAUMA Hauntings, Walk-Ins, Possession identifying spirits around you, and delivering their messages, explaining why they are with you, and conflict resolution.

 Dr. Levy-WhiteWolf has mediated for a ton of people on both sides of the veil and lectures extensively about her interdimensional Life with AfterLifers.

-During her 2016-2017 book signing tour at CHAPTERS INDIGO BOOKSTORES with Rainbow Medicine: Therapy with the A-Team!
+During Dr. Levy’s 2016-2017 book signing tour at CHAPTERS INDIGO BOOKSTORES in Montreal, Quebec with Rainbow Medicine: Therapy with the A-Team!
 Dr. Levy came to meet many AfterLifers writing with her while reading their loved ones at these events.

-These writings became the content for our Life.AfterLife Advocacy Blog: HELLo from the OtherSide, Darlin.
+These writings became the content for this Life.AfterLife Advocacy Blog: HELLo from the OtherSide, Darlin.

 PART 1: HELLo, Darlin’

 PART 2: HELL, DRk.DARLIN